meiraxx/cs-thesis/README.md

 Botnet Detection

 ### DISCLAIMER
-This repository is private and is for the software development of programs related to my thesis.
+- This repository is private for now and is for the software development of programs related to my thesis
-NetMeter and ThreatHunter will be later released as open-source projects.
+- NetMeter and ThreatHunter will be later released as open-source projects
+- Achieved botnet detection modules will be also publicly released